shawnarneygit/ai_machine_learning/bitcoin/README.md

 #### Methodology
 Bitcoin price prediction was approached from many different angles.
 By exploring various regression models using supervised learning.

-And using gridsearchCV with cross validation of 5, to test various parameters for all the models being evaluated.
-And neg_mean_absolute_error and mean_absolute_error being used for model evaluation.
+And by using gridsearchCV with cross validation of 5, to tune parameters for evaluated models.
+And neg_mean_absolute_error and mean_absolute_error was used for model evaluation.

 *And includes:*